aschleg/poetpy/README.md

 [@thundercomb](https://twitter.com/thundercomb).
 They blog about poetry and related technology and other topics at [thecombedthunderclap.blogspot.com](http://thecombedthunderclap.blogspot.com/).

-## Disclaimer

-I am in no way affiliated with the creator of PoetryDB.
+Please note, I am in no way affiliated with the creator of PoetryDB.
 My intention with `poetpy` is to help spread the word and hopefully increase interest in poetry and related projects that attempt to create a comprehensive databases of publicly available knowledge.

 ## License